microsoft/design-to-code/CONTRIBUTING.md

 Any pull request which includes changes within the `packages/*` directory requires a corresponding change file.
 Before pushing your changes to create a pull request, be sure you have included the necessary change file(s).
 To generate a change file, run `npm change` in the root of the repository.
 The generated file will be checked into the repo automatically for you as part of the process.

 :::note
-When working across feature branches, you'll need to target the branch using the following command: `yarn change --branch origin/{branch-name}`.
+When working across feature branches, you'll need to target the branch using the following command: `npm change --branch origin/{branch-name}`.
 :::

 **Example: Generated change file:**